-PTSD, or Post-Traumatic Stress Disorder, affects millions of people.
-Most of us think of PTSD as being directly related to veterans who have served in war time, or have been through a traumatic experience while serving in the military.
+PTSD, or post traumatic stress disorder, affects millions of people.
+Most of us think of PTSD as being directly related to veterans who have served in war or have been through a traumatic experience while serving in the military.
 While most PTSD sufferers are veterans or actively serving military personnel, this affliction can affect others as well.
 Traumatic events and experiences can cause PTSD in just about anyone.
-Examples of this would include abuse, natural disasters, witnessing a tragedy, or being involved in an accident, just to name a few.
+Examples of this would include abuse, natural disasters, witnessing a tragedy, or being a victim of an accident, just to name a few.

 PTSD is often a result of experiencing something traumatic.
 Once that traumatic event has occurred, people typically must learn how to deal with the event and eventually move on.
 Unfortunately, these feelings of fear and worry can arise and come back to haunt them later in life.
 Some common symptoms of PTSD include “reliving” the event, panic attacks, suicidal thoughts, fear of being out in public, depression, and even physical pain.
-Because PTSD is not always diagnosed right away, these symptoms are often mistaken for something else.
-Over time, relationships can be threatened as well as employment.
+Because PTSD does not always receive a diagnosis right away, many mistake these symptoms for something else.
+Over time, post traumatic stress disorder can threaten relationships as well as employment.
 Some people will also become dependent on alcohol or drugs in order to cope with their PTSD.
 It is important that those suffering seek help as soon as possible and get the counseling they need to be able to get back to a normal life as soon as possible.

 What are the Causes of PTSD?